secinthenet/crypto-guide/README.md

 -   On paper or other non-electronic form, in a **disjoint set of physical locations**.
+-   In multiple secure hardware devices such as Yubikeys or HSMs.
 -   In a password manager which is backed up to multiple devices.
--   In multiple secure hardware devices such as Yubikeys or HSMs.
+The con of this method is that it may be impossible for your heirs to access the password.

 ### Split seeds